-The College/student professional liability insurance policy provides coverage while the student is attending Nova Southeastern University and while he or she is functioning in approved College activities.
+The College/student professional liability insurance policy provides coverage while the student is attending Nova Southeastern University and while their is functioning in approved College activities.
 This policy does not provide coverage for non-approved or non-College related activities.